drmartinezrabert/EcoSysEM/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **composition : _float_ or _list of float_**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Composition of new or existing compound.<br>

-To call the instance methods of `Environment`, the name of the `Environment` object must be preceded by the function name and its arguments in parenthesis.
+To call the instance methods of `Environment`, the name of the `Environment` object must be preceded by the function name and its arguments in parentheses.
 Here is an example:
 ```python
 from envdef import Environment